Skripsi-Kraepelin-Paper-Evaluation/digit-recognition-engine/README.md

 ### Common Issues:

 **Port conflicts:**
-- If ports 8080 or 8081 are already in use, modify the `docker-compose.yml` file to use different ports
+- If ports 80 or 8080 are already in use, the application may not start properly
-- Change the port mapping from `8081:8081` to `[available-port]:8081`
+- With host network mode, you need to ensure these ports are available on your host machine

 **Docker permission issues (Linux/Mac):**
 ```bash